zype/zype.github.io/_posts/2014-12-03-zype-roku-assets.md

 2. [Image Brand (Side Icon)](https://github.com/zype/zype-roku/blob/master/images/mm_icon_side_hd.png) - your small icon.
 HD is 108 x 69 pixels, SD is 80 x 46 pixels.
 PNG format.

 3. [Image Splash](https://github.com/zype/zype-roku/blob/master/images/splash_screen_hd.png) - the splash screen (what appears while your Roku Channel loads).
-HD is 1280 x 720 pixels, SD is  720 x 480 pixels.
+640 x 480 pixels.
 JPG format.

 When publishing, you will also need a HD Poster that is a 290 x 218 JPG format and an SD Poster that is a 214 x 144 JPG format.
 We call that the Image Store in our Zype Roku App.